Mr-ebony/Multi-Incident-Response-Report/Incidents/Privilege_escalation_report.md

 - Enabled auditing for group membership changes (Event ID 4732).

 - Configured a Splunk real-time alert for Event ID 4728 and 4672.

+---

+### 8. 🛠 Lessons Learned & Recommendations
+- Privilege escalation is a common post-exploitation technique.

+- Monitoring **Windows Security Event Logs** (4728, 4672, 4732) is crucial for detection.

+- All privileged account changes should trigger alerts in SIEM.

+- Implement the **least privilege principle:** only admins should belong to Administrators.

+- Regularly audit group memberships.